pgoulding/go-notes/README.md

 By default Go runs on only one CPU core.

-#### Concurrency is NOT Parallelism

-Concurrency: Dealing with a lot of things at once.
-Parallelism: Doing a lot of things at once.

-Concurrency is using single core efficiently (sequentially, no downtime as much as possible), while Parallelism is using multiple cores at once.

-Using Go Routines is typically applying concurrency, e.g. using a single core but using it efficiently.

-However Parallelism is also available in Go.
-If you have 4 cores, you could set `runtime.GOMAXPROCS(4)` ([docs](https://pkg.go.dev/runtime#GOMAXPROCS)) to make use of all 4 cores, by Default it is already the number of cores as reported by your system.
-So Go does use excplicit concurrency via Go Routines and implicit Parallelism, however its parallelism is abstracted away and is managed by the runtime itself.

-To learn more you can watch this [talk](https://go.dev/blog/waza-talk) from Rob Pike, the creator of Go.

 ## Logging to the terminal

 Go, like C and other langauges comes standard with a variety of tools to print to the terminal, especially useful for command lines tools and debugging.
 The most common being `fmt.Printf()`, which produces a formatted output from a list of expressions.
 It's firtst argument is format string that specifies how other arguments should be formatted.
 The format of each argument is determined by a consversion character and a letter following a perct sign.